Filament Pairs, Dynamic Partitions, and Spiders for Post-Singularly Finite Entire Functions: Dynamics of post-singularly finite entire functions

 \begin{Def}[Addresses of fundamental tails] Let $\tau$ be a fundamental tail of level $n$, and denote for $k<n$ by $F_k(\tau)$ the unique fundamental domain whose intersection with the fundamental tail $f^{\circ k}(\tau)$ is unbounded.
 We call the finite sequence $\ad{s}=F_0(\tau)F_1(\tau)\ldots F_{n-1}(\tau)$ the \emph{(finite) external address} of $\tau$. \end{Def}

 Every finite external address is realized by one and only one fundamental tail, see \cite[Definition and Lemma 3.8]{BR}.
+We extend the shift map $\sigma$ to finite external addresses as follows: we let $\sigma(F_0F_1F_2\ldots F_n)=F_1F_2\ldots F_n.$

-\begin{LemDef}[Tails at a given address] Let $\ad{s}=F_0F_1\ldots $ be a finite or infinite sequence of fundamental domains that has length at least $n\geq 1$.
+\begin{LemDef}[Tails at a given finite address] Let $n\ge 1$ be an integer and $\ad{s}=F_0F_1\ldots $ be a finite or infinite sequence of fundamental domains that has length at least $n$.
 Then there exists a unique fundamental tail $\tau$ of level $n$ that has address $\tilde{\ad{s}}:=F_0F_1\ldots F_{n-1}$.
 We denote this fundamental tail by $\tau_n(\ad{s})$; see Figure~\ref{fig:FundamentalTails} for a visualization.
 We also define the inverse branches

 \end{LemDef}

 Let us collect some more results about fundamental tails from \cite[Observation 3.9]{BR} that follow more or less directly from the preceding results and definitions.

 \begin{Lem}[Further facts about fundamental tails] Let $\tau$ be a fundamental tail of level $n$ and let $\ad{s}$ be the address of $\tau$.
 Then the address of $f(\tau)$ is $\sigma(\ad{s})$.